 It is equally critical to correctly turn off the Pit Boss grill to cook the meat to the appropriate internal temperature on the grill.

 It will be easy to understand your grill’s shutdown cycle, and you will be able to follow it once you have.
-All that used to be left is decide the spices to use on your meat and vegetables.
+All that’s left to do is decide how to spice your meat and vegetables!

 This guide should list all the steps involved in shutting down a pit boss pellet grill.
 Following these instructions, you can easily shut down any pit boss pellet grill and vary it using different temperature settings.